ericklein/air_quality/readme.md

 - [Q]110921: does C02 require calibration for SCD40 (direct CO2 read, not eCO2)

 ### Revisions
+- 120721
+	- [FR][P1]090121: mqtt; Low battery messaging to MQTT -> added
+	- Changed MQTT publishing to per room feeds
+	- [I][P2]091521: power; why is stemmaQT board getting power (LED light is on) in deepsleep()? -> closed because I'm cutting the trace bridge for these LEDs

 - 111121
 	- [FR][P1]093021: sensor; indoor C02 levels -> added support for SCD40 which measures temp, humidity, and CO2 level
 	- refactor code to support #define ONE_TIME, which allows the code to run one time then sleep (e.g. ESP hardware), or loop continuously (e.g. RJ45)